 Add water squeezed out of the sauerkraut, stir and cook for about 5 more minutes.

 I like to thicken the soup with a roux.
 To do this, brown 1 tablespoon of of all-purpose flour in a dry frying pan, then add 1 tablespoon of butter and mix with a wooden spoon until uniform.
-Then add 1 cup of soup to the pan, mix again and pour the contents of the pan into soup and mix again.
+Then slowly add 1 cup of soup to the pan, mix again and pour the contents of the pan into soup and mix well.
 Cook for 10 minutes.

 Taste the soup and, if necessary, season it with salt and freshly ground pepper.